garyditsch/text_adventure/game-implementation.md

 -- methods: play_training, play_nutrition, play_rest, day_of_week

 4. Player
--- get player name, team, set initial strength, track
+-- get player name, team, set initial strength

 5. Display
 -- menu that gets players choice of what they want to do for the day